dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ### UIA elevation prompt behavior settings

-- **Elevation prompt for admins** - Define the behavior of the elevation prompt for admins in Admin Approval Mode.
+- **Elevation prompt for admins** - Define the behavior of the elevation prompt for admins in Admin Approval Mode:
     - **Elevate without prompting**
     - **Prompt for credentials on the secure desktop**
     - **Prompt for consent on the secure desktop**
     - **Prompt for credentials**
     - **Prompt for consent**
     - **Not configured** - Prompt for consent for non-Windows binaries
-- **Elevation prompt for standard users** - Define the behavior of the elevation prompt for standard users.
+- **Elevation prompt for standard users** - Define the behavior of the elevation prompt for standard users:
     - **Automatically deny elevation requests**
     - **Prompt for credentials on the secure desktop**
     - **Not configured** - Prompt for credentials